QMSTR/qmstr/doc/content/introduction/installation/_index.md

 ## Prerequisites

 Quartermaster leverages Protobuf & GRPC for the master - client communication.
-The `protoc` Protobuf  compiler needs to be installed and also the Go protobuf library and generator.
+The `protoc` Protobuf compiler needs to be installed together with the Go protobuf library and generator.
 The later can be installed with

 	> go get -u github.com/golang/protobuf/{proto,protoc-gen-go}

-### Host machine preparation:
+### Host machine preparation

-Install The depencencies:
+Install the depencencies:

   - If you are running an Ubuntu machine: